rootlake/petals/README.md

 The puzzle's origins are somewhat mysterious, but it gained popularity in the 1970s when it was reportedly played in President Richard Nixon's White House.
 It has since become a classic brain teaser taught in schools and shared among puzzle enthusiasts worldwide.

-Bill Gates is said to have solved it instantly, while others may spend days contemplating the secret.
-How long will it take you?

 ## Play Online